Ottmar Hitzfeld

-Ottmar Hitzfeld ([ˈʔɔtmaːɐ̯ ˈhɪt͡sfɛlt]; born 12 January 1949) is a German former professional football player (striker) and manager.
+Ottmar Hitzfeld ([ˈʔɔtmaːɐ̯ ˈhɪt͡sfɛlt]; born 12 January 1949) is a German former professional football player and a former manager.
 He accumulated a total of 18 major titles, mostly in his tenures with Grasshopper Club Zürich, Borussia Dortmund and Bayern Munich.

+A striker in his playing days, Hitzfeld won two Swiss Super League titles (1971–72, 1972–73) with Basel.
+He was top goalscorer in the league for the 1972–73 season.
+He earned six caps for the West Germany national team, all at the 1972 Summer Olympics in Munich.

 A trained mathematician and sports teacher, Hitzfeld is one of the most successful coaches of German and international football.
+As manager, he won two Bundesliga titles with Dortmund and five Bundesliga titles with Bayern Munich.
+He won the 1996–97 Champions League with Dortmund, beating a star-studded Juventus team in the final.
+He won the 2000–01 Champions League with Bayern, defeating Valencia in the final.

-He has been elected "World Coach of the Year" twice; he is one of only five managers to win the European Cup/UEFA Champions League with two clubs, along with Ernst Happel, José Mourinho, Jupp Heynckes, and Carlo Ancelotti.
+He has been elected "World Coach of the Year" twice; he is one of only seven managers to win the European Cup/UEFA Champions League with two clubs, along with Ernst Happel, Luis Enrique, Pep Guardiola, José Mourinho, Jupp Heynckes, and Carlo Ancelotti.